Baker Bowl: Philadelphia Phillies

+Phillies president Gerald Nugent cited the move as an opportunity for the Phillies to cut expenses as stadium upkeep would be split between two clubs.

 At the Baker Bowl, the Phillies finished with a 30–38–1 record against the Athletics in City Series exhibition games.

 Philadelphia Eagles

 Philadelphia Ball Park was the first home field of the Philadelphia Eagles, who played there from 1933 through 1935.
 In their three seasons there, they had a 9–21–1 record.

 Eagles' owner Bert Bell hoped to play home games at larger Shibe Park, but negotiations with the Athletics were not fruitful, and Bell agreed to a deal with Phillies' owner Gerry Nugent.
 For Eagles games, 5,000 temporary seats were erected along the right-field wall.
 The Eagles played their first game at the ballpark on October 3, 1933, a 40–0 pre-season victory over a U.S. Marines team; the game was played at night under rented floodlights.
 In the first regular-season game on October 18, 1933, 1,750 fans saw the Portsmouth Spartans beat the Eagles, 25–0.
 Later that season, 17,850 fans watched the Eagles tie the Chicago Bears on Sunday, November 12, 1933.
 Under Pennsylvania blue laws, Sunday games had been prohibited.

 With the ballpark in poor condition, the Eagles left the ballpark after the 1935 season for the city-owned Municipal Stadium, which was then only 10 years old and could seat up to 100,000 spectators.